suusanp/stealth-health/docs/meeting1_notes.md

 - **Data Categories**: Includes email, DOB, gender, health data, and more.
 - **Third-Party Processing**: Analysis of Fitbit's privacy policy related to analytics and advertising services provided by third parties.

-This markdown organizes the initial ideas, TA feedback, notable incidents, and specific project ideas for the Smart Health Devices and Privacy Impact Analysis project.
-It serves as a foundational document for further research and analysis.